GameDevMitchell/TurkFlash/README.md

 ## Installation

-To run Flashy, you need to install the required dependencies:
+To run TürkFlash, you need to install the required dependencies:

 - Python 3
 - Tkinter (`pip install python-tk`)